Nasttya679/MadeByMe/README.md

 4. In AWS console -> EC2 -> Load Balancers find "app-alb" and copy its ARN

 5. In AWS console -> Route53 -> Hosted zones - find or create subdomain type A "madebyme.trainee-keycloack.store" and set ARN of current created Application Load Balancer "app-alb".
-Set Alias to that record and find or past ARN of this Application Load Balancer
+Set Alias to that record and find or copy-paste ARN of this Application Load Balancer

-6. After that application is sucure with  HTTPS certificates and is available by domain:
+6. After that application is secure with HTTPS certificates and is available by domain:

 ```bash
 https://madebyme.trainee-keycloack.store